ElenaAb1405/Smart-Thermostat-Project/README.md

 Once you have Jupyter installed, you can simply clone or download this repository and open the Jupyter notebooks (*.ipynb) in the Jupyter interface to explore the project.
 Also you need to save these csv files at the same directory where notebooks are.

-In addition, you need to have installed Python and the next libraries: pandas, numpy, Datetime, PCA, math, geopy, Sseaborn, Matplotlib.pyplot, Scipy, Sklearn, Statsmodels.api, xgboost, joblib
+In addition, you need to have installed Python and the next libraries: **pandas, numpy, Datetime, PCA, math, geopy, Sseaborn, Matplotlib.pyplot, Scipy, Sklearn, Statsmodels.api, xgboost, joblib**

 ## Usage
-In terms of the project 2 notebooks were created, where you can find 5 key steps:
+In terms of the project 2 notebooks were created, where you can find 4 key steps:
 - **Data creation**:
   - synthetic data for family with 4 members for 2022
   - feature engineering